SNAP enrollment assistance

 - $5 tickets to some cultural events and art shows

-- Phone payment assistance program can reduce your costs by as much as 50%
+- Phone payment assistance programs can reduce your costs by as much as 50%

 - Free or reduced-cost school meals if you have children in K-12

-- Nutrition education with food vouchers from Women, Infants, and Children (WIC)
+- Nutrition education with food vouchers for Women, Infants, and Children (WIC)